Best Security Camera Without Wifi | Best Cellular Network Security Camera | Best Window and Door Sensors |

 Normally, you’d hook up your DVR, NVR (or computer) to the LAN (local area network) slot on your modem.
 However, in this case, you’ll pair your cameras directly to the NVR.

-However, you will be unable to access remote viewing and motion alerts without WiFi.
+Of course this means that you will be unable to access remote viewing and motion alerts.
 You’ll have to connect your system to a router and WiFi if you want this capability.

-Can Wireless Cameras Work Without a Wireless Router?
-Check out this One:
+Can Wireless Cameras Work Without A Wireless Router?
+This One Can

 Here’s one of our top picks for wireless cameras and NVR that you can use without Internet: Reolink 1080p 4 Channel Home Security System.